In 2019, Nike spent 3.75 billion dollars on marketing expenses.

 Now when I first learned about structured data, it sounded complicated and scary and I had no idea how to implement it.
 Half the time I wasn’t even sure what it was.
 Luckily for you, I’m here to tell you that it really isn’t as complicated as it seems.
 Moreover, in today’s SEO world, it is a technical component that you must implement.

 Not sure what we mean by that?
-Structured data compared to other SEO techniques is basically the difference between hinting to your significant other about how pretty that princess cut diamond ring in Tiffany & Co. store window is, and telling them straight up that you want the “Tiffany Soleste® Princess-cut Halo Engagement Ring with a Diamond Platinum Band Style #69259” from Tiffany & Co.
+Structured data compared to other Shopify SEO techniques is basically the difference between hinting to your significant other about how pretty that princess cut diamond ring in Tiffany & Co. store window is, and telling them straight up that you want the “Tiffany Soleste® Princess-cut Halo Engagement Ring with a Diamond Platinum Band Style #69259” from Tiffany & Co.

 Most of the time, Google’s algorithm is smart enough to know the difference between a user who’s just searching for information versus a user who’s actually looking for a product.
-But for Google to know whether or not your eCommerce store’s pages are featuring a product is not so easy.
+But for Google to know whether or not your Shopify store’s pages are featuring a product is not so easy.

 To help Google better understand, website creators can use Product structured data in the HTML code of their product pages, so that Google knows, without having to infer or make any assumptions, that your product page is a product page.